edgedb/easy-edgedb/chapter4/index.md

 # Chapter 4 - "What a strange man this Count Dracula is."

+The days and nights continue to go by, and Jonathan Harker is still in the castle.
+In this chapter it's time for us to learn how to work with time.

 > Jonathan Harker wakes up late and is alone in the castle.
 Dracula appears after nightfall and they talk **through the night**.
 Dracula is making plans to move to London, and Jonathan gives him some advice about buying houses.
 Jonathan tells Dracula that a big house called Carfax would be a good house to buy.
 It's very big and quiet.
-It's close to a mental asylum, but not too close.
-Dracula likes the idea.
-He then tells Jonathan not to go into any of the locked rooms in the castle, because it could be dangerous.
-Jonathan sees that it's almost morning.
+Carfax is close to a mental asylum, but not too close.
+Dracula loves the idea.
+>Dracula then tells Jonathan not to go into any of the locked rooms in the castle, because it could be dangerous.
+Jonathan sees that it's almost **morning**.
 They talked through the whole night again!
 Dracula suddenly stands up and says he must go, and leaves the room.
 Jonathan thinks about **Mina** back in London, who he is going to marry when he returns.
 He is beginning to feel that there is something wrong with Dracula, and the castle.
 Seriously, where are the other people?

 First let's create Jonathan's girlfriend, Mina Murray.
 It would be nice to represent their relationship somehow, so let's try by adding a new link to the `Person` type in the schema called `lover`.
 Let's change the `Person` type to what you see here and do a migration: